Combating fake Amazon book reviews with new $50 minimum spend

 This is a very positive change in regard to book reviews because it will greatly reduce the ability of click farms.

-By adding a $50 minimum spend, the 1,000s of Amazon accounts that have been used to manipulate reviews and free ebook downloads will now be unable to contribute customer reviews.
+By adding a $50 minimum spend to Amazon book reviews, the 1,000s of Amazon accounts that have been used to manipulate reviews and free ebook downloads will now be unable to contribute customer reviews.

-What can authors do about free ebook promotions and reviews now?
+What can authors do about free ebook promotions and book reviews now?

-The new $50 condition should mean that any book reviews posted from now on will be from real Amazon customers.
-This is very much a positive move.
+The new $50 condition should mean that any Amazon book reviews posted from now on will be from real Amazon customers.

 However, authors should still be aware that asking for reviews can lead to problems.